-In Hong Kong most students pursuing the International Baccalaureate certification are expected to participate in CAS (Creativity, Action, Service) activities.
-The goal of these activities is to help children develop a holistic well-rounded perspective.
+High School students pursuing the International Baccalaureate certification are expected to participate in CAS (Creativity, Action, Service) activities.
+The goal of these activities is to help children develop a holistic well-rounded perspective to learning and becoming a member of the community.
 The activities are mandatory.
-Outside of CAS, should children be encouraged to participate in volunteering activities?
+Outside of CAS, should students (of all ages) be encouraged to participate in volunteering activities?

-One benefit of volunteering is to build your child’s CV, and consequently to improve their “chance” to gain entry to an elite university.
+One benefit of volunteering is to build a CV, and consequently to improve your”chance” to gain entry to an elite university.
 I am not encouraging you to push your child into volunteering as part of a helicopter parent or over-parenting agenda, but rather to help them explore volunteering as a means to develop independence, resilience and empathy.
-These traits are predictors of success in life, not just at university
+These traits are predictors of success in life, not just at university.

 Psychological benefits of volunteering:

 Exploring the plight of others helps teens see that other people experience significant challenges, helping them see the world outside of their secure and (frequently) privileged lifestyle.
 Regular voluntary work increases the development of empathetic and altruistic behaviour.
 The voluntary action of giving your time and energy to help others aids in the development of compassion and gratitude.

 Volunteering helps in reducing stress and anxiety, as connecting with others encourages proactiveness, wards off loneliness, and helps to combat the growing psychological culture of individualism and self-absorption.

 One of the primary psychological benefits of volunteering is the sense of accomplishment and self-satisfaction that accompanies working to make a positive difference.

 For both adults and teenagers, research from the United States by Federal Government’s Corporation for National and Community Service and The University of British Columbia’s Faculty of Education and Department of Psychology, indicates that people who volunteer regularly experience better cardiovascular and mental health, including happiness and resiliency.
 Your child will live longer and be happier.